 Compacts of Free Association

 The following countries are independent republics, which were once part of the Trust Territory of the Pacific administered by the United States on behalf of the United Nations;

 - Federated States of Micronesia

 - Republic of Palau

-Upon reaching independence, each of the above nations has signed a Compact of Free Association (CFA) with the United States.
-Under the terms of each CFA, the United States undertakes the responsibility for the external defense of each republic, and undertakes certain responsibilities involving financial aid and support for each republic.
-As stipulated by each CFA, citizens of the above-named republics may freely enter the United States without a visa, may remain in the United States for an indefinite period of time, and may be employed in the United States without restriction.
-A citizen of one of the above republics who enters the United States should be issued a U.S. Citizenship and Immigration Services (USCIS) Form I-94 Arrival Departure Record bearing one of the following stamps:
+Each of the above nations signed a Compact of Free Association (CFA) with the United States.
+As stipulated by each CFA, citizens of the above-named republics may freely enter the United States without a visa, remain in the U.S. for an indefinite period, and be employed in the U.S. without restriction.
+A citizen of one of the above republics who enters the U.S. should be issued a U.S. Citizenship and Immigration Services (USCIS) Form I-94 Arrival-Departure Record bearing one of the following stamps:

 - CFA/FSM for the Federated States of Micronesia